bdsinger/testrepo/README.md

 # testrepo
-temp repo for improving my jenkins- and github- fu
+temp repo for improving my jenkins and github fu